larrydor/shopping_cart/README.md

 SENDER_EMAIL_ADDRESS="_______________"
 TAX_RATE="______"
 ```

+> NOTE: Please, create a TAX_RATE variable within the .env file to specific your location's specific tax rate.

 > NOTE: the ".env" file is usually the place for passing configuration options and secret credentials, so as a best practice we don't upload this file to version control (which is accomplished via a corresponding entry in the [".gitignore"](/.gitignore) file).
 This means we need to instruct each person who uses our code needs to create their own local ".env" file.